USDA and USDA Refinance Mortgages & Home Loans

 Obtaining a Mortgage After a Negative Credit Event

 Things don’t always go as planned when buying a home.
 It’s a common misconception that after going through a negative credit event like foreclosure or bankruptcy, it’s impossible to get a loan.
 This is far from the truth.
 Please click here (LINK) for a rundown of the guidelines for obtaining mortgage financing for USDA home loans after going through foreclosure, short sale or bankruptcy.
-A summary of this information can also be found in this chart.

 We broker USDA mortgages and home loans for the Central Coast and throughout the entire state of California.
 Among others, we supply USDA loans for: